collective/volto-subfooter/README.md

 # volto-subfooter

-Volto addon for a customizable subfooter
+Volto addon for a customizable subfooter.
+Intended to be used with [collective.volto.subfooter](https://github.com/collective/collective.volto.subfooter).

 Install with mrs-developer (see [Volto docs](https://docs.voltocms.com/customizing/add-ons/)) or with: